o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 1. Implement the MSM algorithm in the circuit suggested above.
 Test and benchmark.
    - The MSM algorithm for now can be implemented without folding in mind.
 That is, the circuit can be wider, and maybe it can pass more data through inputs, and verify only parts of the MSM of smaller MSM sizes.
 The point is to have the algorithm working.
 1. First milestone: Releasing a reduced many-proofs version of MSM algorithm.
-   - In case it is necessary to release a working product in *some* form, a simpler but significantly worse-performing version of the algorithm can be built.
-   - This task suggests implementing our MSM algorithm without folding.
-Instead, we can release $l$ (or $3l$, e.g. 32 or more) independent proofs that will verify *parts* of the MSM.
+   - This task suggests implementing our MSM algorithm /without/ folding.
+   - Instead, we try to verify "small MSM" where everything fits within one circuit.
+Then we can release $l$ (or $3l$, e.g. 32 or more) independent proofs that will verify *parts* of the MSM.
-   - The estimate is that this contingency plan should not be not too hard to implement.

 Phase 2:
 1. Bring folding with IVC into our variant of Kimchi.
-   - If available, use FF IVC, otherwise the BN254/Grumpkin cycle.
+   - If available, use FF IVC (preferred), otherwise the BN254/Grumpkin cycle (temporary fallback).
    - Analyze folding and try to use it in a simple circuit with one of the Pasta curve.
 Must be able to prove and verify a circuit.
 It is independent of this work.
 1. Implement the MSM algorithm with folding and IVC.
    - The MSM circuit from the previous step should be now properly split into sections and folded.